nickcharles/dotfiles/README.md

 editor-confs
 ============

 Mandatory repository for my Sublime preferences, .vimrc and .bashrc.
-Because I'm a 'real' software engineer.
+Because I'm a software engineer.